llimllib/obsidian-archive/blog/2025/06/Federation is extremely expensive.md

 Email's design is extremely substandard by modern standards, but despite the quasi-centralization of providers, we have no hope of changing it because there are still too many providers and consumers to make modernization possible.
 This leaves us with the worst of both worlds, a sub-standard protocol with a mostly-centralized structure.
 ### Moderation is ~impossible

-One of the key lessons of the modern internet is that a well moderated service is essential to providing a decent experience for users who are not trolls.
+A key lesson of the modern internet is that a well moderated service is essential to providing a decent experience for users who are not trolls.

 If your service is truly decentralized, consistent moderation is impossible by design.